henrythebuilder/dcm_dict/README.md

 |**uid_value** | String|
 |**uid_name**  | String|

-For this fields is possible to access to all uid information.
+From these fields is possible to access to all uid informations.
-Consider the case of the uid *1.2.840.10008.1.1* (*Verification SOP Class*), the primary field are:
+Consider the case of the uid *1.2.840.10008.1.1* (*Verification SOP Class*), the primary fields are the strings **'1.2.840.10008.1.1'** and **"Verification SOP Class"**.
-**'1.2.840.10008.1.1'** and **"Verification SOP Class"** For this uid all field are expressed as:
+For this uid all fields are expressed as:

 |Method/field  | Value|
 |:------|:------------:|